futurice/corona-simulations/README.md

 - Deal with any country-specific peculiarities related to data collection / reporting
     - some of these peculiarities are dealt with when parsing data, in [update-data.js](update-data.js)
     - and some are dealt with when creating historical estimates, in [src/models/historical_estimates.js](src/models/historical_estimates.js)
-- Go through parameters and change default values for any country-specific parameters
-    - most parameters are in [src/paramConfig.json](src/paramConfig.json)
+- Go through parameters and change default values for any country-specific parameters (most parameters are in [src/paramConfig.json](src/paramConfig.json))
-    - R0 is a special case, because it is estimated from data, rather than fixed default value
 - Change population count N
     - you'll find that in [src/App.svelte](src/App.svelte)
 - Change the flag and texts.
     - also in [src/App.svelte](src/App.svelte)
 - Set up hosting
     - I recommend Netlify.
-- Set up a process to rebuild and deploy every x hours (for data updates)
+- Set up a process to rebuild and deploy every x hours for data updates
     - I used [GitHub actions and Netlify build hooks](https://ericjinks.com/blog/2019/netlify-scheduled-build/).
 Note that GitHub actions has a serious footgun: the action will stop running after 3 months of no commits to your repository.
 So your build process will just silently break at some point, if you choose to use GitHub actions.
 If you already have an unrelated server running somewhere, you might want to set up a cron job to pull the Netlify build hook every x hours instead of using GitHub actions.